premature-babies

 • Premature Babies: Understanding, Caring, and Development

 Your delivery date is around the corner!
-Up until now you have checked all the right boxes.
+Up until now, you have checked all the right boxes.
 You have eaten well during your pregnancy.
-Your spouse and you have even gotten your house renovated, to welcome your little one when they come home.
-Perhaps the only thing you haven’t factored in, is the thought that you might have a ‘Premature Baby’!
+You and your spouse have even gotten your house renovated to welcome your little one when they come home.
+Perhaps the only thing you haven’t factored in is the thought that you might have a ‘Premature Baby’!

-Even though the odds are stacked in your favour where it comes to having a full-term baby, you need to be aware of this pregnancy complication.
-In this blog post we will take a look at why Babies are born Premature.
+Even though the odds are stacked in your favour when it comes to having a full-term baby, you need to be aware of this pregnancy complication.
+In this blog post, we will take a look at why Babies are born prematurely.
 We will strive to answer any common concerns that you might have, like ‘Why Babies are Born Premature’, and ‘How to Care for Your Premature Baby at Home.’

 But first, let us understand ‘What is a Premature Baby.’